 Life is about being happy, having fun and being all you can be.
 If you’re not feeling that, consider adding meditation to your skill set and perhaps you can find your way back to the real you.

 Check out my blog, my sort of journal of the last seven years of teaching and learning.
-Take a look at available classes.
+Take a look at available classes and groups currently meeting.
 My plan is to add guided meditations soon with online classes to follow.
 Subscribe and I’ll keep you up to date without bugging you too often.